OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: Introduction

 \section{Introduction}

 Enabling robots to assist with or replace human labor in everyday living environments remains a fundamental objective in robotics.
 Unlike structured industrial workspaces or constrained tabletop scenarios, household environments are inherently unstructured and dynamic.
-Humans move freely, interact with diverse objects, and continuously reconfigure their surroundings.
-A system that observes, understands, and anticipates such behavior can enable far more intelligent robotic assistance.
-Yet practical home scenarios go beyond a single robot assisting a single person: many tasks require multiple robots and humans to share the same workspace, acting concurrently on interleaved subtasks with tight spatial and temporal coupling---a regime we refer to as multiadic collaboration.
-Studying this regime requires distributed real-time perception that spans the full living space, tightly coupled with robotic hardware so that assistance is conditioned on live human and object state.
-The central bottleneck is reliable multi-agent 3D tracking: close-proximity interaction between humans, robots, and objects creates persistent occlusion and rapid state changes, making real-time, occlusion-robust, room-scale perception the critical missing capability.
+Humans move freely across the space, interact with diverse objects, and continuously reconfigure their surroundings.
+A system that observes, understands, and anticipates such behavior across the full living space can enable far more intelligent and trustworthy robotic assistance.
+The common prerequisite, whether the robot must avoid a person, hand them a needed object, or interact with them socially, is the same: continuous, accurate, real-time knowledge of where every human is and what they are doing in 3D.
+We argue that the quality of this perception is the dominant factor governing what human-robot interaction is achievable in a real-world home environment.

-Most prior robotics research assumes constrained environments with localized sensing~\cite{brohan2023RT1, kalashnikov2018QTOpt}, particularly tabletop settings where perception is simplified and surrounding human motion is not explicitly modeled~\cite{shridhar2022CLIPort, zeng2021Transporter}.
-More recent work explores mobile robots in larger spaces~\cite{wu2023TidyBot, liu2024OKRobot}, but sensing remains designed for navigation, not continuous human monitoring.
-On the other hand, computer vision research has advanced large-scale human sensing through multi-camera 3D motion capture~\cite{joo2016Panoptic, kim2025ParaHomea}, but most such systems target offline processing or dataset construction and rarely support real-time operation~\cite{mahmood2019AMASS, grauman2024EgoExo4D}.
-Platforms that provide the real-time, occlusion-robust perception needed to study multiadic collaboration under close-proximity interaction remain largely unexplored.
-Without such a platform, the core research questions of this regime---how to maintain safety under concurrent operation, how to infer human intent for timely handovers, and how to coordinate simultaneous actions with shared dependencies---have remained beyond experimental reach.
+The quality of human perception varies widely across human-robot interaction systems, and most prior work operates with relatively limited sensing.
+Most robot-learning systems assume constrained environments with localized sensing~\cite{brohan2023RT1, kalashnikov2018QTOpt}, particularly tabletop settings where the surrounding human is not explicitly modeled at all ~\cite{shridhar2022CLIPort, zeng2021Transporter}.
+Work on mobile robots in larger spaces~\cite{wu2023TidyBot, liu2024OKRobot} senses primarily for navigation rather than continuous human monitoring.
+On the other hand, computer vision approaches provide richer human state through multi-camera 3D motion capture~\cite{joo2016Panoptic, kim2025ParaHomea, vonMarcard2018, mahmood2019AMASS, grauman2024EgoExo4D}, but these systems target offline processing, dataset construction, or perception in isolation, and rarely deliver dense full-body state to a robot acting in the loop.
+This leaves a basic question unanswered: how much the quality of human perception actually matters for interaction, and which capabilities are worth their cost.